EdwinWenink/dutch-criminal-law-punishment-extraction/README.md

 TODO explain debug mode.

-## TODO Explanation of the case parser

-- Parsing steps and rules
+## Used regular expressions

-- Extended explanation of the used regular expressions
+See the [supplementary materials](./docs/supplementary.tex) for an explanation of the used regular expressions, a walkthrough of several test cases, and a brief failure analysis.
-    * Render a separate PDF of the appendix and refer to it here
-- How to run test cases (make a proper test file)

 ## Evaluation